-The already optimized cleaning process had to be further improved.
+The already optimised cylinder head cleaning process had to be further improved.
 The cylinder head – one side of a v6 TDI – remained the same in order to allow proper comparison of simulation results, but all the rest had to go.

-According to the new way the cleaning cell did not blow the air to remove aluminium slivers but it used specially designed and purpose build suction heads and an industrial vacuum cleaner to suck small aluminium particles out of casting channels and cavities.
+According to the new way the cleaning cell did not blow air to remove aluminium slivers.
+It used specially designed and purpose build suction heads and an industrial vacuum cleaner to suck small aluminium particles out of casting channels and cavities.

-Starting from the conceptual design my job was to determine with CFD simulations how suction heads should look like, how long should they be kept at the casting surfaces to remove aluminium chips completely.
+Starting from the conceptual design my job was to determine with CFD simulations how suction heads had to look like.
+Also how long should they be kept at the casting surfaces to remove aluminium chips completely.

-In addition to that how much air a suction head must move and when should it be operated during cleaning process to make the cleaning performance better than it was?
-Or we needed to answer some basic questions like which opening of the casting should be used for cleaning and which one has to remain uncovered to let air in and so on and so forth.
+In addition to that how much air a suction head must move?
+When should it be operated during cleaning process to make the cleaning performance better than it was?
+We also had to answer some basic questions like which opening of the casting should be used for cleaning?
+Which one has to remain uncovered to let air in?
+And so on and so forth.

 To summarize it: we had to deal with continuously changing CAD models and run CFD simulation on them.
-Not to mention the fact that each mesh of the simulation had element numbers between 9 to 11 million (that is a lot) and since transient simulations had to be carried out, we had to consider 15 seconds of simulated time.
+Not to mention the fact that each mesh of the simulation had element numbers between 9 to 11 million (that is a lot).
+Since transient simulations had to be carried out, we had to consider 15 seconds of simulated time.

 This does not sound mind-blowingly complicated because anybody can walk for 15 secs but what if one step could only last for 0.001 sec?
-Translating those to simulation parameters would give us the time step to be 0.001 sec to maintain simulation stability and the simulation should run for 15 seconds.
+Translating those to simulation parameters would give us the time step to be 0.001 sec.
+Such a small value could maintain simulation stability due to expected high air velocity.
+Keep in mind that the simulation should run for 15 seconds.
 This leads to 15000 iterations to be done on a 10 million element mesh.
 And it must be done several times because we are about to develop something and not just analyse a single machine like back in 2013.

-So it was very obvious that a lot of calculations had to be done.
+So it was very obvious that a lot of calculations were ahead of us.
 Because of that I had to find a method with SC/Tetra to incorporate changes into the mesh quickly and run the simulation again as fast as possible.

 Does modular platform system of the automotive industry sound familiar to you?

 This way I had the flexibility to attach any geometry to the prepared surfaces of the cylinder head main mesh.
 Of course I used the same element size at both sides of the connecting surface to make sure no problems occur at small details of the geometry.
-When a geometry change was necessary on one of the suction heads, I just changed the geometry of that specific head, re-meshed it quickly and attached again to the cylinder head and that was done, the whole mesh was sent to the SC/Tetra solver.
+When a geometry change was necessary on one of the suction heads I did this.
+I just changed the geometry of that specific head, re-meshed it quickly and attached again to the cylinder head.
+And that was done, the whole mesh was sent to the SC/Tetra solver.

-This way we had a flexible system to try several suction head versions with CFD simulations and comparing those results with the ones coming from simulations made in 2013 we could estimate real life cleaning performance of the new vacuum operated design.
+This way we had a flexible system to try several suction head versions with CFD simulations.
+Comparing results with ones from 2013 we could estimate real life cleaning performance of the new vacuum operated design.

-In the next part I will write about the results of comparison and also about a new function of SC/Tetra that is used to calculate thickness changes of emulsion that covers the internal surfaces of the cylinder head casting.
+In the next part I will write about the results of comparison and also about a new function of SC/Tetra.
+I used that function calculate thickness changes of emulsion that covers the internal surfaces of the cylinder head casting.